Stephen Caracappa and Louis Eppolito

-Stephen Caracappa and Louis Eppolito were former New York City Police Department (NYPD) detectives who worked on behalf of the Five Families of the American Mafia, principally the Lucchese and Gambino crime families, while they committed various illegal activities.
-The two became known as the "Mafia Cops".
+Stephen Caracappa and Louis Eppolito were former New York City Police Department (NYPD) detectives who committed various illegal activities on behalf of the Five Families of the American Mafia, principally the Lucchese and Gambino crime families.
+The two subsequently became known as the "Mafia Cops".

-The United States Attorney for the Eastern District of New York indicted Caracappa and Eppolito in 2005 on charges of racketeering conspiracy for a pattern of murders, kidnappings, witness tampering, obstruction of justice, money laundering, and narcotics dealing with mobsters and mob associates.
-The acts stretched from the 1980s in New York City to the 2000s in Las Vegas.
-Both were convicted in 2006, and sentenced to life imprisonment in 2009.
-Both died in prison in the late 2010s.
+In 2005, the United States Attorney for the Eastern District of New York indicted Caracappa and Eppolito on charges of racketeering conspiracy for a pattern of murders, kidnappings, witness tampering, obstruction of justice, money laundering and narcotics dealing with mobsters and mob associates, spanning from the mid-1980s to the mid-2000s.
+Both were convicted in 2006 and sentenced to life imprisonment in 2009.

 Police careers

 Caracappa

-Stephen Caracappa (November 12, 1942 – April 8, 2017) had worked in the NYPD's organized crime unit in Brooklyn, New York City, since the late 1970s before he eventually retired on a disability pension in 1992, living for a time in Great Kills, Staten Island.
-He subsequently worked as a private investigator and retired in the mid-1990s, moving to Las Vegas along with Eppolito.
-Caracappa worked inside the Las Vegas Women's Correctional Facility as a correctional officer.
+Stephen Caracappa (November 12, 1942 – April 8, 2017) had worked in the Organized Crime Homicide Unit of the New York City Police Department (NYPD) since the late 1970s before he eventually retired on a disability pension in 1992, living for a time in Great Kills, Staten Island.
+He subsequently worked as a private investigator and retired in the mid-1990s, moving to Las Vegas, Nevada, along with Eppolito.
+Caracappa was working inside the Las Vegas Women's Correctional Facility as a corrections officer at the time of his arrest.
 While on trial in 2006, both he and Eppolito claimed that they were discriminated against during the proceedings.